Vembanad: Geography and hydrography

 The most popular location on the shores of the lake is the Kumarakom Tourist Village situated on the east coast of the lake.
 The Kumarakom Bird Sanctuary is located on the northern fringes of Kumarakom village.
 The Vembanad Wetland system was included in the list of wetlands of international importance, as defined by the Ramsar Convention for the conservation and sustainable utilization of wetlands in 2002.
 It is the largest of the three Ramsar Sites in the state of Kerala.
-Vembanad lake has been heavily reclaimed over the course of the past century with the water spread area reducing from 290.85 km² in 1917 to 227 km² in 1971 and 213.28 km² in 1990.
+Vembanad Lake has been heavily reclaimed over the course of the past century with the water spread area reducing from 290.85 km2 in 1917 to 227 km2 in 1971 and 213.28 km2 in 1990.
 In the same period almost 63.62 km of erstwhile water spread were reclaimed primarily for the formation of polders and to enlarge the extent of the Wellington island of Cochin port.
 The lake faces a major ecological crisis and has reduced to 37 percent of its original area, as a result of land reclamation.

 A unique characteristic of the lake is the 1252 m-long Thanneermukkom salt water barrier constructed as a part of the Kuttanad Development Scheme to prevent tidal action and intrusion of salt water into the Kuttanad low-lands.
 It is the largest mud regulator in India and essentially divides the lake into two parts – one with perennial brackish water and the other with fresh water from rivers draining into the lake.
 This barrier has helped farmers in Kuttanad by freeing the area of salinity and allowing them an additional crop in the dry season.

 The Thanneermukkom barrier is located at one of the narrower parts of the Vembanad Lake.
 Only two-thirds of the original number of gates are opened in July to release flood flow.
 These gates remain closed until mid-November.
 The main drawback of the structure has been the loss of opportunity for fish and prawns to migrate upstream, and also an increase in weed growth in the upstream, severely restricting the natural flushing of pollutants.
-The Thanneermukkom bund has also created ecological problems, primarily, the rampant propagation of the Water Hyacinth in fresh water.
+The Thanneermukkom bund has created ecological problems, primarily, the rampant propagation of the water hyacinth in fresh water.